thakira-dz/3as-terminology/README.md

 ## 📂 How to Use This Repository

-All terminology files are available in (PDF-EPUB-DOCX) format and organized by unit and subject.
+All terminology files are available in (PDF-EPUB-DOCX) format and organized by unit.

 - Download the latest release from the [Releases section](https://github.com/Mouadhbendjedidi/Hisgeo-terminology/releases)
 - Extract the files you need